6 Best Thermostats for Home Assistant 2026

 FAQs

-What is the best protocol for a thermostat with Home Assistant?
+What is the most important factor when choosing a thermostat for Home Assistant?

 Do I need a C-wire for all smart thermostats?